ElBarso/dash-channels-compare/README.md

 The code was written using the folowing packages version.
 Some features may not work on different versions.

-At present the code only run with .mat extention files having the same structure of those reported in folder \data\example_measures.
+At present the code only run with .mat extention files having the same structure of those reported in folder \data.

 *package name list and versions*